-Ambar Hill was purchased by Graham and Judy Dalton after Graham retired as CEO of the peak rural organisation, Queensland Farmers’ Federation.
-The vineyard was established in 2001.
-The property was well known in the district and was previously farmed by the Mann family.
-For many years it was mixed farming with table grapes, vegetables, stone fruit and cattle.
+Ambar Hill was established as a vineyard and winery in 2001.
+The property was well known in the district and for a hundred years operated as mixed farm and grazing with table grapes, vegetables, stone fruit and cattle.

 Climate and Terroir

 The Granite Belt wine region is located high on Australia’s Great Dividing Range.
 At 1,000 metres, Ambar Hill is characterised by cold winters with heavy frosts, sleet and occasional snow.
 Hot summer days and cool nights provide ideal conditions for ripe fruit with intense cool climate flavours.

 On climate indexes, the Granite Belt is cool climate.

 Soils are typical deep weathered and decomposed granite providing well drained soils.

 Rainfall is variable, usually with good winter and spring rains and summer storms.
 Hail in summer can be a problem in the district if a property is in the path of a storm cell.